AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

     >
     > You can also delete the selected file similarly using the Delete key of the keyboard.

-- **Copy**: You can choose from the following options:

-    - **Copy UUID**: Copy the UUID of the selected file to Clipboard.

-    - **Copy Path**: Copy the complete path of the selected file to Clipboard.
+- **Generate**: Use the option to publish a map or topics within a map to a Sites page, Content Fragment, or Experience Fragment.

 - **Add to**: You can choose from the following options:
     - **Collections**: Adds the selected file to Collections.
 You can choose to add it to an existing or new collection.

     - **Reusable content**: Adds the selected file to the Reusable content list in the left panel.

+- **Copy**: You can choose from the following options:

+    - **Copy UUID**: Copy the UUID of the selected file to Clipboard.

+    - **Copy Path**: Copy the complete path of the selected file to Clipboard.

+- **Reprocess assets**: Triggers the processing of all the assets for the file.

 - **Properties**: Use this to open the properties page of the selected file.